prabhavnegi/Express-server-jwt/README.md

   **_Note: In the authorization set the type to bearer token_**

  🔵 If the token is valid it will response with your email id else will send an unauthorized message.

+ ### Required
+  User need to edit .env which contains your mongodb uri key and your secret key.